-Does Vaxxinity’s Alzheimer’s vaccine work?
+How does Vaxxinity’s Alzheimer’s vaccine work?

-UB-311 is an immunotherapeutic vaccine candidate.
-It targets one of Alzheimer’s main biomarkers: toxic forms of aggregated amyloid protein in the brain.
-Its Phase 1, Phase 2a, and Phase 2a Long Term Extension trials have shown it to be well tolerated in people living with mild to moderate Alzheimer’s over three years of repeat dosing.
+So far, everything we know is based on the data the company has disclosed from its ongoing clinical trials.
+Its Phase 1, Phase 2a, and Phase 2a Long Term Extension trials were shown it to be well tolerated in people living with mild to moderate Alzheimer’s over three years of repeat dosing of the vaccine.

-Is this Alzheimer’s vaccine safe?
+Is Vaxxinity’s Alzheimer’s vaccine safe?